Here's the deal—all of us want JewishBoston.com to thrive. Here are a few Community Guidelines to make that happen.

 - For events that don't fall into this category, we encourage the use of a blog post

 When posting events, please do not post weekly Shabbat services or other weekly events.
 At this time we ask you to please post these events once a month and state in the description that they take place weekly.
 We will delete the extra events from the system.
 We encourage you to put this information on your organizational page.
-For questions about events, please contact Kali Brodsky at email@example.com.
+For questions about events, please contact email@example.com.

 4. Events and blog posts are featured as Editor's Picks based on the following criteria: